 Photo: Devender7164 / Wikimedia Commons / Image For Representation Only

-Phagli, celebrated in the remote regions of Lahaul and Spiti in February, is a festival that marks the end of winter and the beginning of the sowing season.
+Phagli, celebrated in the remote regions of Lahaul and Spiti, one of the best places to visit in Himachal in February, its a festival that marks the end of winter and the beginning of the sowing season.
 The festival is known for its unique rituals, including the symbolic sowing of barley seeds and the worship of local deities.
 People wear traditional attire, and the festival is characterised by folk dances, songs, and community gatherings.
 The highlight of Phagli is the vibrant processions, where locals carry effigies made of straw and wood, symbolising the triumph of good over evil.

 Celebrated In: February